vandyand/movie-trailer-project/README.md

 Python 3.6

 ## How to Use
-* Clone repository to your system.
+* Download code or clone repository to your system.
-* Make sure all all files are in the same directory
+* Make sure all files are in the same directory.
 * Run entertainment_center.py
 * Website will automatically boot up with some of my favorite movies and tv shows.
 Enjoy!